Catherine Fabre: Political career

 In Parliament, Fabre serves as member of the Committee on Social Affairs.
 In this capacity, she has been her parliamentary group's rapporteur on pensions reform since 2019.

 In addition to her committee assignments, Fabre is part of the parliamentary friendship groups with Cambodia and Sweden.

 In 2020, Fabre joined En commun (EC), a group within LREM led by Barbara Pompili.

+In the 2022 French legislative election she was unseated in the second round.

 Political positions

 In July 2019, Fabre voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.